 The private facilities had the highest reported theoretical capacity to provide mammography services.
 Nonetheless, they performed less actual daily tests than NGO and governmental facilities.
-The Ministry of Health, the largest health care provider has 15 machines of which only two are nonfunctional providing a total of 63 daily test comprising 40% of its reported capacity of 14 per machine per day (see Table 7).
-The NGO sector with 12 machines provides a total of 145 tests per day comprising 46% of its reported theoretical capacity of 315 tests per day.
-The private sector works with also 12 machines and is producing only 145 tests per day comprising only 46% of its capacity reported at 315 tests per machine per day.
-The private sector is being far from efficient in utilizing existing resources whether in screening or diagnosis.
-On the other hand, the NGO sector acts as a contractor to screening-requesting agencies with significant fluctuation of activity in line with availability of projects subsidizing for testing.
+The Ministry of Health, the largest health care provider has 15 machines of which only two are nonfunctional.
+MOH provided a total of 63 daily tests, which is 40% of its reported capacity of 14 per machine per day (see Table 7).
+The NGO sector, with 12 machines, provides a total of 145 tests per day comprising 46% of its reported theoretical capacity of 315 tests per day.
+The private sector works with 12 machines and is producing only 145 tests per day comprising only 46% of its capacity reported at 315 tests per machine per day.
+The private sector is far from efficiently utilizing existing resources whether in screening or diagnosis.
+The NGO sector acts as a contractor to screening-requesting agencies with significant fluctuation of activity in line with availability of projects subsidizing testing.

-Table 7: Actual versus theoretical capacity of Mammography services in Palestine
+Table 7: Actual vs. theoretical capacity of mammography services per day in Palestine